infracost/actions/examples/slack/README.md

         with:
           ref: '${{ github.event.pull_request.base.ref }}'

-      # Generate an Infracost output JSON from the comparison branch, so that Infracost can compare the cost difference.
+      # Generate an Infracost cost snapshot from the comparison branch, so that Infracost can compare the cost difference.
       - name: Generate Infracost cost snapshot
         run: |
           infracost breakdown --path ${TF_ROOT} \
                               --format json \
                               --out-file /tmp/infracost-base.json

+      # Checkout the current PR branch so we can create a diff.
-      - name: Checkout pr branch
+      - name: Checkout PR branch
         uses: actions/checkout@v2

+      # Generate an Infracost diff and save it to a JSON file.
-      - name: Run Infracost
+      - name: Generate Infracost diff
         run: |
           infracost diff --path ${TF_ROOT} \
                            --format json \
                            --compare-to /tmp/infracost-base.json \
                            --out-file /tmp/infracost.json

-      - name: Post Infracost comment
-        run: |
       # Posts a comment to the PR using the 'update' behavior.
       # This creates a single comment and updates it.
 The "quietest" option.
       # The other valid behaviors are:
       #   delete-and-new - Delete previous comments and create a new one.
       #   hide-and-new - Minimize previous comments and create a new one.
       #   new - Create a new cost estimate comment on every push.
       # See https://www.infracost.io/docs/features/cli_commands/#comment-on-pull-requests for other options.
+      - name: Post Infracost comment
+        run: |
           infracost comment github --path /tmp/infracost.json \
                                    --repo $GITHUB_REPOSITORY \
                                    --github-token ${{github.token}} \